Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 name | Type | Description
 ------- | ------- | --------------
-*type* | String | Type of association (like belongsTo, etc.)
+*type* | String | Type of association either `to_one` or `to_many`.
 *target* | String | Name of model to which the current model will be associated with.
-*targetKey* | String | A unique identifier of the association for the case where there appear more than one association with the same model.
+*targetKey* | String | A unique identifier of the association stored in any of the two models involved in the association.
 *keyIn* | String | Name of the model where the targetKey is stored.
 *targetStorageType* | String | Type of storage where the target model is stored.
-So far can be one of __sql__ or __Webservice__.
 *label* | String | Name of the column in the target model to be used as a display name in the GUI.
+This will be useful as a preview of the association.
 *sublabel* | String | Optional name of the column in the target model to be used as a sub-label in the GUI.
+Also used for a more explicit preview of the association.

 When the association is of type *to_many* and it referes to a more particular type of association *many_to_many*  it's necessary to describe two extra arguments given that the association is made with a cross table.
 These arguments are: